aliyahsdevelopment/aliyahsdevelopment/README.md

 # Hello! 👋

 I'm Leo, also known as Aliyahs Development.
-I'm a 16-year-old FiveM developer, passionate about scripting with React and Lua.
+I'm a 16-year-old FiveM developer, passionate about scripting with Vue and Lua.
 Welcome to my GitHub profile!

 ## 📝 About Me
 - 🎓 I'm currently in high school with a focus on programming and plan to pursue a career as a software engineer.